AlexMG-05/AlexMG-05/README.md

 ## Educational background 🎓
 - **Bachelor's degree in Software Engineering** – University of Seville (2023–Present).
+- **Excellence in exams for accessing University** - Scored 13.53 out of 14.
-- **Excellence in pre-university high school** – With an average of 9.95 out of 10 in [Centro Concertado Juan XXIII Cartuja](https://juanxxiiicartuja.com/), Granada (2021–2023).
+- **Proficiency in pre-university high school** – With an average of 9.95 out of 10 in [Centro Concertado Juan XXIII Cartuja](https://juanxxiiicartuja.com/), Granada (2021–2023).

 ## Language skills 🗣️
 - **Spanish**: native.